-There were no findings which were required to be reported in accordance with section 510(a) of OMB Circular A-133.
+There were no findings which were required to be reported in accordance with the Uniform Guidance.

 4. FINDINGS AND QUESTIONED COSTS - MAJOR STATE FINANCIAL ASSISTANCE

 There were no findings which were required to be reported in accordance with Chapter 10.650, Rules of the Auditor General.